nvonwolff/Deconvolution-script/README.md

 - matplotlib
 - scipy

+## Branch usage

+Changes should be made to the fixes branch.

 ## Usage

 1. Ensure that the script file is located in the same directory as the observed and reference spectra files, which should be in Excel format.